davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

     ```bash
     $ ./ls2 <path> [exact-match-pattern]
     ```
-   Only the `<path>` argument is required to be given, and your program should re-prompt the command if no arguments are given, or if more than two are given.
+   Only the `<path>` command-line argument is required to be given, and your program should re-prompt the command if no arguments are given, or if more than two are given.
 Here's an example:
     ```bash
     $ ./ls2
     Usage: ./ls2 <path> [exact-match-pattern]